 If you would like to volunteer, learn more about our programs or donate to Christ Central Aiken/Graniteville please contact us.

 Christ Central Aiken relies primarily on private donations to support a $205,000 annual budget.
 We also accept Memorial Donations and many Employer Matching donation programs.
 And because we are a 501(c)(3) organization, you can even donate to Christ Central through your company’s United Way campaign.

 Because CCMA is an all volunteer ministry and there are no paid positions, more than 74% of charitable contributions goes directly to programs and the people we strive to serve, a percentage that far exceeds the 65% standard set under national ethics guidelines for U.S. charities.

-Every dollar of donation to Christ Central Aiken is carefully monitored with additional ongoing review by our Board of Directors.
+Every dollar of donation to Christ Central Aiken is carefully monitored with additional ongoing review by our Board of Advisors.